Prosecutors filed charges against a man who was allegedly intoxicated when he caused a fatal car crash last October.

 The wreck occurred in Aiken County near the intersection of Indigo Road and Camp Rawls Road.
 According to investigators and witnesses, Daniel Garvin, of Wagener, left the road and smacked into a tree.
 He remains hospitalized a full year after the crash as he struggles to recover from serious injuries.
 A passenger in the vehicle – 39-year-old Eric Carver, of Wagener – died at the scene due to multiple trauma injuries.

-When he recovers, Mr. Garvin will face intoxication manslaughter charges; investigators believe that Mr. Carver was properly restrained.
+When he recovers, Mr. Garvin will face DUI manslaughter charges; investigators believe that Mr. Carver was properly restrained.

 First Party Liability in Alcohol Crash Cases